mathesar-foundation/mathesar-wiki/design/specs/record-page.md

 ## Structure of the record page
 ![image](/assets/design/specs/record-page/179518163-968faacf-c3c0-4b5f-a011-6335e0ebe922.png)
 ### (A) Record-Level Navigation

 The buttons for navigating to different records in the table will be located in the Record-Level Navigation.
 Users will also be able to search for a specific one using the record selector feature.

 ### (B) Record Toolbar

-The record toolbar displays the summary for the currently active record.
+The record toolbar displays the [record summary](#record-summary) for the currently active record.
 The record toolbar label will also toggle a menu with record-related operations such as duplicate, delete, among others.
 Some action buttons will be located in the toolbar, similar to the toolbar in tables, however there is no definition of which actions will be provided at this time.

 Once the entire flow is specified, this design is likely to change.

 ### (C) Record Fields